AdguardTeam/AdguardKnowledgeBase/pages/11.miscellaneous/01.acknowledgments/docs.en.md

 We also want to thank the [xda-developers users](https://adguard.com/en/forum.xda-developers.com/android/apps-games/adguard-ad-blocker-doesnt-require-root-t2958895).
 Thank you for your much helpful feedback!

-We always appreciate comments from our users, especially constructive ones :) You can always contact us to share your thoughts about Adguard, request new features, and submit bugs.
-Join our [Adguard Forum](http://forum.adguard.com/forumdisplay.php?25-English-Forums), [Xda-developers Forum](https://adguard.com/en/forum.xda-developers.com/android/apps-games/adguard-ad-blocker-doesnt-require-root-t2958895) or visit our page on [GitHub](https://github.com/AdguardTeam).
+We always appreciate comments from our users, especially constructive ones :) You can always contact us to share your thoughts about AdGuard, request new features, and submit bugs.
+Join our [AdGuard Forum](http://forum.adguard.com/forumdisplay.php?25-English-Forums), [Xda-developers Forum](https://adguard.com/en/forum.xda-developers.com/android/apps-games/adguard-ad-blocker-doesnt-require-root-t2958895) or visit our page on [GitHub](https://github.com/AdguardTeam).

 <a id="ios"></a>
-## Adguard for iOS
+## AdGuard for iOS
 <a id="third4"></a>
 ### Third-Party Software
 * StaticDataTableViewController by peterpaulis ([https://github.com/peterpaulis/StaticDataTableViewController](https://github.com/peterpaulis/StaticDataTableViewController)) — [License](https://github.com/peterpaulis/StaticDataTableViewController/blob/master/LICENSE.txt)